 You’ve to concur with me when I say that each of these milks has different, yet unique flavors, which might not be good for everyone.
 However, this does not mean that you can’t give each of the three a try!
 You just have to be experimental to come up with your new favorite.

 Compared to cow’s milk, they tend to be richer through the consistency that happens to be the same.
 To come up with your sauce, you will be required to substitute these milks in equal parts.

-If the tastes are not appealing to you, consider thinning the milk with water to neutralize its flavor.
-You could also add garlic and spices.
+If the taste isn’t fulfilling and appealing to you, consider thinning the milk with water to neutralize its flavor.
+You’d also add garlic and spices.
 Some cheeses, however, tend to neutralize the taste completely, so starting by only substituting the milk is highly advisable.